 The heartbeat of the Christian life is each person’s relationship with God – Father, Son, and Holy Spirit.
 At St. George’s, we grow in our individual relationship with the Lord through the spiritual disciplines, including service.

 Questions about Outreach?
 Contact Agatha Nolen, Director of Outreach at email@example.com or 615-385-2150 x 246.

 Please explore how you can serve both at St. George’s and with our community partners by clicking one of the buttons below.
 If you would like to talk with someone regarding how to best use your God-given gifts and talents, please contact Martha Rodes, Director of Lay Ministry Engagement, at 615-385-2150 x 249.

-St. George's Enterprise Ministry invests in new mission initiatives through funding and relationships for the purpose of blessing the Nashville community.
-The organizations listed below are current partners with St. George's and may have volunteer opportunities.
+St. George's Enterprise Ministry (SGEM) invests in new mission initiatives through funding and relationships for the purpose of blessing the Nashville community.
+The organizations listed below are current or former partners with St. George's, and there are opportunities to support their work at their websites below.
 Learn more about the SGEM funding process here.

 Friends Life Treat Truck